ashwath-karthikeyan/ashwath-karthikeyan.github.io/_posts/2000-01-07-kalman-filter.markdown

 ---
 ## State Estimation with Extended Kalman Filter

-State estimation is an important topic in various fields like robotics and aerospace, where a lot of the state information is not readily available from sensors and the measurements are very noisy.
-For example, we would love to know the robot's $[x,y,\theta]$ values in the local frame so we can easily control its motion.
-But usually, we do not have the sensors that can directly measure these values and inevitably, the readings are too erroneous to use as such.

-State estimation techniques like Extended Kalman Filtering (EKF) use predefined mathematical models of the system and with known relationships between the measured value and the required quantities to accurately predict over time the actual state of the system.
-These techniques also account for noise in the measurements (noise must be Gaussian in Kalman Filters) and errors in the system model.
+State estimation is an important technique, used in fields such as robotics and aerospace where true system states are often obscured or indirectly observed through noisy sensors.
+Techniques like the Extended Kalman Filter (EKF) are employed to infer these hidden states.
+EKF extends the basic concept of a Kalman Filter to nonlinear systems by linearizing around the current estimate at each timestep.

+In EKF, the process begins with a prediction step using a predefined mathematical model of the system dynamics, which estimates the state forward in time.
+This model is typically represented as a program of differential equations.

+Then, the update step adjusts this prediction based on new sensor measurements.
+The relationship between the measured values and the system states is defined by a measurement model, which like the system model, can be nonlinear and is linearized in the context of EKF.

+Both the system and measurement models are subject to uncertainties.
+EKF addresses this by assuming that both the process and measurement noises are Gaussian, which simplifies the computation of the Kalman gain—a factor that determines the weighting of the new measurement relative to the prediction.

-#### Our Problem
+#### Problem statement

-Let us now imagine that we have an autonomous vehicle, defined with the help of the Dubins Car Model.
+Let us now imagine that we have an autonomous vehicle, represented by the Dubins Car Model.
 This can be written as a system with a state vector given by

 $$x = \begin{bmatrix}p_x \\p_y\\ \theta \\ v \\ \phi \end{bmatrix}$$